spress/spress.yosymfony.com/src/content/docs/2.0/deployment-methods.md

 layout: page-doc-2.0
 title: Deployment methods
 description: How to deploy a Spress site to your web host
+header:
+  title: Deployment methods
+menu:
+  id: doc 2.0
-header: { title: Deployment methods }
+  title: Deployment methods
 prettify: true
 ---
 There are several ways to deploy a site to your web host: